 Ironically, many doctors are far less convinced that the actual underlying cause of back or neck pain might also be purely psychogenic, even though they will concede that external factor, such as weather, might enact emotionally-driven contributors to the problem.
 It is really illogical, unless you consider that without a structural element of pain causation, patients will not longer seek out medical care for the staggering number of dorsalgia problem each year, literally putting some doctors out of business.
 So, if your expect doctors to see the big picture when it comes to the mindbody influence on back pain, do not hope for too much.
 I guess we must be happy with the small concessions they make, such as the possible emotional influence of rain on our health.

-We would love to hear the substance of your conversations with care providers about the possible influence of rain, humidity and low atmospheric pressure on your pain.
+If you suffer back pain when raining, we would love to hear the substance of your conversations with care providers about the possible influence of rain, humidity and low atmospheric pressure on your pain.
 Please accept our invitation to share these experiences on our interactive back pain forum.